Skip Navigation

 On the day

 The day of the open day is all about your student.
 While parents are welcome to ask any questions and explore, we do recommend you take a step back and let your student take the lead.
-This helps them to make a more informed decision, with your support.
+This helps them to make their own decision, with your support.

 Take a campus tour

-This is often a good place to start, as organised tours can quickly help you find your bearings and give you some facts about the university that you might otherwise not have found out.
+To get a real feel for our award-winning campus, you should take a campus tour.
+Our organised tours can quickly help you find your bearings and give you some facts about the university that you might otherwise not have found out.

 Campus tours are also often led by current students or student ambassadors who can give you a student’s perspective and a chance to ask any questions.
 You can later explore the campus yourself and go back to any places of interest for a second look.